gytar/django-blog/README.md

 When the user put a list of ingredient, it will give back a list of receipes that matches the given ingredients.

-When the user put a list of receipes, it will output a list of ingredients to have, with measures.
+When the user put a list of receipes, it will output a list of ingredients needed, with measures.

-### What is used where?
+### What is used here?
 - Django REST Framework
 - Django-haystack for search with Solr
 - Docker compose implementation